Of CSU Grads Land Jobs Related to Their Career Plans

 See how this online bachelor's degree can prepare you to oversee successful horticultural operations, teaching you both the science and business of plant cultivation.

-This program's horticulture science courses improve your understanding of plant growth, development, and environmental response, so you can better manage plant production and improve the quality and quantity of your yields.
-Specifically, you will learn about:
+Improve your understanding of plant growth, development, and environmental response to better manage plant production and improve yield quality and quantity.
+Topics of study include:

 Additionally, agriculture-focused business courses train you in areas fundamental to managing a horticultural business.
 These courses focus on:

-Horticulture is by nature a hands-on field, and although this program is online, it provides plenty of active and engaging learning opportunities.
-Projects like developing greenhouse models and writing business plans give you the practical experience you need to succeed in the industry.
-Many careers in horticulture involve sales, management, and finance, and this program helps you build your skills in these areas through courses with an agricultural focus.
+Horticulture is by nature a hands-on field, and although this program is online, it provides plenty of active learning opportunities.
+Projects like developing greenhouse models and writing business plans give you the practical experience to succeed in the industry.
+Many careers in horticulture involve sales, management, and finance.
+This program helps you build these skills through courses with an agricultural focus.
+Apply what you learn in the online classroom in your current or future horticulture job.

-Faculty also make it a priority to facilitate frequent and meaningful conversations through email, online discussion forums, video chat, and other applications.
-This gives you the opportunity to learn in-depth from researchers and practitioners who are passionate, knowledgeable, and experienced in all aspects of horticulture.
-Additionally, with an average class size of 21 students, this online horticulture bachelor's degree program allows you to interact closely with your peers.
+Faculty make it a priority to facilitate meaningful conversations through email, online discussion forums, and video conferencing.
+Access in-depth information from researchers and practitioners who are passionate, knowledgeable, and experienced in all aspects of horticulture.

 While an education may not be required for many entry-level jobs, more advanced, higher-paying horticulture careers require at least a bachelor's degree.
 When you earn your horticulture degree online with CSU, you gain scientific knowledge and business skills that will make you eligible for a wide variety of green industry jobs.